 It wasn’t a Dodge at all; it was an Americanized version of the Mitsubishi Galant Lambda.

 Ford Thunderbird (eighth generation, 1979)

-The heritage-laced Thunderbird nameplate turned 25 during the 1980 model year and Ford celebrated by releasing a new model that was smaller and 700lb lighter than the seventh-generation car.
-It handled better and its predecessor but Thunderbird buyers didn’t care; they wanted space and panache.
+The heritage-laced Thunderbird nameplate turned 25 during the 1980 model year and Ford celebrated by releasing a new model that was smaller and 700 lb lighter than the seventh-generation car.
+It handled better than its predecessor but Thunderbird buyers didn’t care; they wanted space and panache.

 Sales collapsed from 284,141 units in 1979 to 156,803 in 1980 and 86,693 the following year.
 The 1983 model year brought a new model with a more aerodynamic design.

 Released in 1989 to replace the 328, the 348 wasn’t an awful car but it’s remembered as one of Ferrari’s more mediocre efforts.
 It arguably didn’t look as good as its predecessor and many asserted the company hadn’t unlocked its full performance potential.

 Chief among the 348’s critics was Ferrari boss Luca di Montezemolo, who owned one and called it one of the company’s worst cars.